zeek/zeek-docs/scripts/base/init-bare.zeek.rst

 :zeek:type:`addr_vec`: :zeek:type:`vector`                                       A vector of addresses.
 :zeek:type:`any_vec`: :zeek:type:`vector`                                        A vector of any, used by some builtin functions to store a list of varying
                                                                                  types.
+:zeek:type:`assertion_failure`: :zeek:type:`hook`                                A hook that is invoked when an assert statement fails.
+:zeek:type:`assertion_result`: :zeek:type:`hook`                                 A hook that is invoked with the result of every assert statement.
 :zeek:type:`bittorrent_benc_dir`: :zeek:type:`table`                             A table of BitTorrent "benc" values.
 :zeek:type:`bittorrent_benc_value`: :zeek:type:`record`                          BitTorrent "benc" value.
 :zeek:type:`bittorrent_peer`: :zeek:type:`record`                                A BitTorrent peer.